hypre-space/hypre/src/docs/usr-manual/ch-intro.rst

 As previously noted, on most systems hypre can be built by simply typing ``configure`` followed by ``make`` in the top-level source directory.
-Alternatively, the CMake system [CMakeWebPage]_ can be used, and is the best approach for building hypre on Windows systems in particular.
+Alternatively, the CMake system [CMakeWeb]_ can be used, and is the best approach for building hypre on Windows systems in particular.
 For more detailed instructions, read the ``INSTALL`` file provided with the hypre distribution or refer to the last chapter in this manual.
 Note the following requirements: